The following is an extract from the Currency and Exchanges Manual, published by the South African Reserve

 provided in any form.

-In addition, Common Monetary Area residents traveling overland to and from Namibia, through
+In addition, Common Monetary Area residents travelling overland to and from Namibia, through

 the limits mentioned above.